-Risk Summary

-GBCAs cross the placenta and result in fetal exposure and gadolinium retention.
+8 USE IN SPECIFIC POPULATIONS 8.1 Pregnancy Risk Summary GBCAs cross the placenta and result in fetal exposure and gadolinium retention.
 The human data on the association between GBCAs and adverse fetal outcomes are limited and inconclusive (see Data).
-In animal reproduction studies, although teratogenicity was not observed, embryolethality was observed in monkeys, rabbits and rats receiving intravenous gadobutrol during organogenesis at doses 8 times and above the recommended human dose.
-Retardation of embryonal development was observed in rabbits and rats receiving intravenous gadobutrol during organogenesis at doses 8 and 12 times, respectively, the recommended human dose (see Data).
-Because of the potential risks of gadolinium to the fetus, use gadobutrol injection only if imaging is essential during pregnancy and cannot be delayed.
+In animal reproduction studies, although teratogenicity was not observed, embryolethally was observed in monkeys, rabbits and rats receiving intravenous gadobutrol during organogenesis at doses 8 times and above the recommended human dose.
+Retardation of embryonal development was observed in rabbits and rats receiving intravenous gadobutrol injection only if imaging is essential during pregnancy and cannot be delayed.
 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and is 15% to 20%, respectively.
+Data